-It is paramount that construction projects operating during the coronavirus (COVID-19) pandemic ensure they are protecting their workforce and minimising the risk of spread of infection.
+It is paramount that construction projects operating during a coronavirus (COVID-19) pandemic ensure they are protecting their workforce and minimising the risk of spread of infection.

-This guidance document is intended to introduce standardisation on sites of all sizes in line with the Scottish Government and Health Protection Scotland recommendations on the management of COVID-19 and Construction Scotland's Safe Operating Guidance issued on 28 May 2020.
+This good practice document is intended to introduce standardisation on sites of all sizes in line with the Scottish Government and Health Protection Scotland recommendations on the management of COVID-19 and the latest Construction Scotland Safe Operating Guidance.
 Every project should devise a plan considering this guidance, for implementation on site in consultation with all affected parties.